pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 photo-offset was the ideal process for the job.
-The method proposed in the making of the master copy was to have the English typed in first, space being gauged and al- lowed for the other titles.
-The Russian was then to be typed in with a Hammond typewriter; these pages in turn were to be given over to a student who would write in the Chinese and Japanese characters by hand, in a size proportionate to the typ-— ing.
-The pages would then be ready to
+The method proposed in the making of the master copy was to have the English typed in first, space being gauged and allowed for the other titles.
+The Russian was then to be typed in with a Hammond typewriter; these pages in turn were to be given over to a student who would write in the Chinese and Japanese characters by hand, in a size proportionate to the typing.
+The pages would then be ready to {% include columnbreak.html canvas=183 col=2 %} serve as the master copy for the photo-offset work.

-85

-serve as the master copy for the photo- offset work.
 Estimates for the composition cost of the master copy ranged from $1,200 to $3,000.

-The need for special equipment and special skill in the reproduction of mate- rials with non-Roman alphabet content lim- its the competition for the work to certain specially favored plants.
-The author him- self may be in a position to assume some of the composition costs by filling in the non-Roman symbols in spaces left for the purpose in the typescript or printed com- position.
-This shifting of composition cost toward the author is a normal possi- bility in the production of typescript books; it becomes especially important if the preparation of the format copy requires a rare skill or knowledge that the author happens to command, either in himself or in his assistants.
+The need for special equipment and special skill in the reproduction of materials with non-Roman alphabet content limits the competition for the work to certain specially favored plants.
+The author himself may be in a position to assume some of the composition costs by filling in the non-Roman symbols in spaces left for the purpose in the typescript or printed composition.
+This shifting of composition cost toward the author is a normal possibility in the production of typescript books; it becomes especially important if the preparation of the format copy requires a rare skill or knowledge that the author happens to command, either in himself or in his assistants.

-Techniques in the Reproduction of Pictorial
+## Techniques in the Reproduction of Pictorial Matter

-Matter

-There are six fundamental tech- niques for the reproduction of pictorial matter.
+There are six fundamental techniques for the reproduction of pictorial matter.
 All of them involve the use of photography and hence permit enlargements or reductions from the original picture.